 Molting is done in private, doing so in public is considered shameful and disgusting.

 Mothers used to lay their eggs in ground-dwelling rodent burrows, which would then hatch and feast on the inhabitants.
 Today, they prefer incubators.
-Before modernity, many mothers would die of heat exhaustion after birth.
+Before modernity, most mothers would die of heat exhaustion before, during or after birth.
 Thanks to medical advancements, this is no longer the case.

 Cerberi culture values creativity.
 Those with intelligence and cunning are respected as leaders, and candidates for Matriarch, while those who are not are expected to obey their superiors.